CSOs, NGOs & COMMUNITY GROUPS SET TO ENGAGE LOCAL GOVERNMENT IN MAIDUGURI

-Independence and autonomy of the local government was again brought to the fore of grassroots citizens in Borno as women groups, people living with disabilities, civil society organizations, media and other social groups converged at a two-day capacity-building workshop organized by Social Development Integrated Centre, Social Action with the support of United Nations Development Funds, UNDEF.
+Independence and autonomy of the local government was again brought to the fore of grassroots citizens in Borno as women groups, people living with disabilities, civil society organizations, media and other social groups converged at a two-day capacity-building workshop organized by Alone, Alone with the support of United Nations Development Funds, UNDEF.

 The workshop, which took place at the state capital on the 29th and 30th June made to build citizens consciousness on the activities of local government, clamor for LG autonomy and ensure there is improved service delivery in their regions.

 In his welcome address, Programs Coordinator of Alone, Botti Isaac explained that the program is aimed at promoting accountability of the local government in the region.
 Considering the level of humanitarian crisis in the state, Mr. Botti noted that the LG receive funds which are meant to cater for the needs of the people.
 However, it appears the funds were underutilized.
 The two-day capacity-building workshop he explained would help stakeholders adopt strategies and approaches to engage the Local government and ensure it becomes more accountable to the people.